 Stomach bloating can be deadly in dogs, and unfortunately, the Sheepadoodle has a higher chance for bloat than other breeds.

 Speak to your vet about this so you are prepared for it if it happens.
-Some Sheepadoodle downs also tack their dog’s stomach down.
+Some Sheepadoodle owners also tack their dog’s stomach down.
 It’s a surgery that can help prevent bloat.
 We didn’t do this as we didn’t find out about it until years after we got our dog.
 I recommend talking to a vet about this and making a decision or plan.

 5. Items for When Your Puppy Grows